oci-operations-team/terraform-oci-tdf-instance-pool/examples/SimpleInstancePool/README.md

-# Template for Nexi Application provisioning - complex input - manual template
+# Example fo provisioning a simple Instance Pool configuration

-In order to provision a new application make a copy of this folder and rename it.
+In order to provision a new simple instance pool configuration make a copy of this folder and rename it.

 After that edit the configuration files in order to specify the inputs for provisioning your new tenant.